9 Crustal Deformation and Earthquakes

 9.9 Case Studies

-Video explaining the activity and hazards of the Intermountain Seismic Belt and the Wasatch Fault, a large area of activity.
+Video explaining the seismic activity and hazards of the Intermountain Seismic Belt and the Wasatch Fault, a large intraplate area of seismic activity.

 Video 9.17: Activities of the Intermountain Seismic Belt and the Wasatch Fault.